Cindy and Barrett with RV in Montrose

 Consider Attending an RV Show

-Early on in our search, we went to a big RV show in Tampa and spent an entire day walking in and out of hundreds of models.
+Early in our search, we went to a big RV show in Tampa and spent an entire day walking in and out of hundreds of models.
 We’d sit in them and ask ourselves if we could really picture living out of each type.

 Barrett and Cindy at an RV show in Tampa with family